 Work on the Preliminary Budget for the coming school year begins in January as staff begin to project enrolment, revenue, and costs.
 While the deadline for submitting the Preliminary Budget is June 30th, the School District attempts to complete their budget process before the end of April in order to plan for September staffing.

 The Board of Education holds a Public Budget Consultation meeting in February.
 At this meeting, staff review the budget process and seek the public's input as to budget priorities for the coming year.
 Then a series of public budget meetings occur in April when the Board receives notice of the revenue figures for the coming year, the proposed changes to the budget recommended by staff based on input from the public, district partners and staff, and makes a series of decisions that will balance the budget.
-The dates for these meetings are on the public budget meeting calendar with the exception of the Public Budget Consultation meeting in February; please check back on this website and watch for notices in the paper and school newsletters for the date of this meeting.
+As the dates for these meetings are scheduled, they will be posted on the District calendar on the SD69 website.
+You can also watch for notices in the paper and school newsletters for the dates of these meetings.

 The School District is required to have an audit performed every year,